5.7 Mergers & Acquisitions

 The Canadian Landscape

 In June 2013, Shoppers Drug Mart, Canada’s biggest pharmacy chain merged with Loblaw, Canada’s largest grocery retailer, in a 12.4-billion-dollar deal.
 Rather than cutting into each other’s market share, the deal allows the two companies to play on each other’s strengths.
-Shoppers has about $1 billion in food sales annually, versus Loblaw’s $30 billion.
-But Loblaw’s share of the pharmacy market is only five percent, so adding Shoppers health products and services to Loblaw grocery stores allows the food retailer to expand its services in what it sees as a growing sector: health, wellness and nutrition. (www.cbc.ca).
+Shoppers had about $1 billion in food sales annually, versus Loblaw’s $30 billion.
+But Loblaw’s share of the pharmacy market was only five percent, so adding Shoppers health products and services to Loblaw grocery stores allowed the food retailer to expand its services in what it sees as a growing sector: health, wellness and nutrition. (www.cbc.ca).
 Contrast this merger with an acquisition in that same year.
 Sobey’s acquired 200 Safeway stores in Western Canada under a 5.8-billion-dollar deal.
-According to news reports, along with 213 Safeway grocery stores — more than 60 percent of which are in Calgary, Vancouver, Edmonton and Winnipeg — Sobeys will also acquire:
+According to news reports, along with 213 Safeway grocery stores — more than 60 percent of which were in Calgary, Vancouver, Edmonton and Winnipeg — Sobeys also acquired:

-Sobeys will also get $1.8 billion worth of real estate in the deal.
+Sobeys also gained $1.8 billion worth of real estate in the deal.